GLOBAL SURVEY Vol. 49 No. 8P/508 November 2019

 Foreign policy principle expressed by Walter Hallstein, (1901-1982) Foreign Minister of the Federal Republic of Germany (FRG) in 1955 not to open or maintain diplomatic relations with any country that maintains such ties with the German Democratic Republic (GDR).
 Abandoned in 1972.

-the President of
+Seat of the President of

-location of the German Federal Defense Ministry in
+German Federal Defense Ministry in

 Network of informal banking (Arabic).